 NATIONAL BUFFET DAY

-Originating during the middle of the 16th century, the buffet table comes from the Brannvinsbord – Swedish schnapps (shot of alcoholic beverage) table.
-The prime of this custom was during the early 18th century and was developed into the more modern buffet around the beginning of the 19th century.
-It was during the expansion of the railroads throughout Europe that the smorgasbord buffet increased in popularity.
+Initially, during the middle of the 16th century, the buffet table comes from the Brannvinsbord – Swedish schnapps (shot of alcoholic beverage) table.
+The custom peaked during the early 18th century and then developed into the more modern buffet around the beginning of the 19th century.
+During the expansion of the railroads throughout Europe, the smorgasbord buffet increased in popularity.

 Originally, the smorgasbord table was a meal where guests gathered before dinner for a pre-dinner drink and was separate from the formal dinner that followed.

-In 1939 at the New York World’s Fair exhibition, the Swedes used a smorgasbord to showcase the best of the Swedish food to the large number of visitors attending the fair.
-It was in the second half of the 20th century after the Swedes had popularized the smorgasbord in New York, where the word buffet became popular in the English-speaking world.
+In 1939, at the New York World’s Fair exhibition, the Swedes displayed a smorgasbord.
+It showcased the best of Swedish food to a large number of visitors attending the fair.
+During the second half of the 20th century, after the Swedes had popularized the smorgasbord in New York, the word buffet became popular in the English-speaking world.

 The term buffet originally referred to the French sideboard furniture where food was served from, however it eventually became applied to the serving format.

-Head out to your favorite buffet-style restaurant and use #NationalBuffetDay to post on social media.
+What’s your favorite style of buffet?
+Let us know by using #NationalBuffetDay to post on social media.